CodeSigils/webpack4-react16-setup/README.md

   },

   /**
-   * 4. LOADERS: See './config/rule.js' file.
+   * 4. LOADERS:
+   * Rules are defined in './config/rules.js' file for readability.
    * Inside the rules array we can add as many loaders as we want.
    * Every loader takes a 'test' attribute that accepts a regex as a value.
    */